turboswanson/basic/C projects/simbash/README.md

 | 8 | -s | Suppress error messages about nonexistent or unreadable files. |
 | 9 | -f file | Take regexes from a file. |
 | 10 | -o | Output the matched parts of a matching line. |

+### Additional

+Support of the following flags: -e, -i, -v, -c, -l, -n

+Only pcre or regex libraries can be used for regular expressions The source, header and make files must be placed in the src/grep/ directory The resulting executable file must be placed in the directory src/grep/ and named s21_grep

+Bonus assignment for extra points.
+You need to develop the grep utility:

+Support of all flags, including: -h, -s, -f, -o

+Only pcre or regex libraries can be used for regular expressions The source, header and make files must be placed in the src/grep/ directory The resulting executable file must be placed in the directory src/grep/ and named s21_grep

+Bonus assignment for extra points.
+You need to develop the grep utility:

+Support of all flags, including their pair combinations (e.g. -iv, -in) Only pcre or regex libraries can be used for regular expressions The source, header and make files must be placed in the src/grep/ directory The resulting executable file must be placed in the directory src/grep/ and named s21_grep